nus-unix-workshop/2021-s1/docs/schedule.md

-# Tentative Schedule for The Workshop
+# Tentative Schedule for the Workshop

 Allocated time is a very rough approxmiate.